Adonxs: 2021: Winner of SuperStar

-2022–present: Solo career as ADONXS
+2022–present: Solo career

 Following the win, he signed with Warner and began writing and recording his debut album at Lavagance Studios with producers Oliver Fillner, Marek Rakovicky and Tom Lobb.
 In January, he received a nomination for Best New Artist at the 2021 Ruka Hore Awards, despite not having officially released any solo material yet.
 In Slovakia, Forbes honored him in Forbes 30 Under 30.

-On 20 May, he released his debut solo single "Moving On" under the mononymous stage name ADONXS (the gender-fluid 'x' is pronounced /ɪ/, as in Adonis).
+On 20 May, he released his debut solo single "Moving On" under the mononymous stage name Adonxs (the gender-fluid 'x' is pronounced /ɪ/, as in Adonis).
 The alter ego Adonxs refers to a Greek mythological figure, the Greek god of beauty and desire Adonis, who, though a symbol of masculinity, was feminized in Ancient Greek literature, and depicted as sexually ambiguous, androgynous.
 Adonxs came up with the concept of his alter ego during his studies in London to liberate himself on stage and overcome his then "tremendous" fear of performing in front of audience.
 The song reflects on closing the door on his past toxic, stagnant relationship, and celebrates entering a new, liberated era.
 Prior to release, he world premiered the song with a live performance on Let's Dance on 24 April.
 In the music video for "Moving On", Adonxs is wearing a custom skintight garment adorned with hand-sewn crystals by Preciosa, a look he previously teased on Let's Dance.
 The debut solo single marked his first number one on the SK Top 50 Chart.